 A Discourse Community or a Community of Practitioners is a group of people, an audience, who share common purposes/goals or interests and methods of communication (e.g., genres, jargon or professional terms of art, media/channels communication, citation systems).

-A Discourse Community, a Community of Practitioners, share values, beliefs, habits.
 Members of a Methodological Communities share research methods for developing and testing knowledge claims.
-They have common canonical texts (e.g., the community agreeds certain texts are foundational a specific text, such as the Bible.
+They have common canonical texts (e.g., the community agrees certain texts are foundational.
+For instance, the Constitution of United States of America.

 Just as people with similar religious beliefs, political loyalties, or cultural practices can be said to make up a community—even though they have never met—those who share similar assumptions about how to develop and test knowledge claims can be said to represent a Discourse Community or Community of Practice.